Mourning the missing in Israel's 'cemeteries of numbers'

 A second and third test proved the same and examiners were unable to identify who the remains belonged to.

-Rashida defended Dalal's role in the attack but said the family should have had the right to bury her, "no matter what they did".
+Rashida defended Dalal's role in the infamous attack but said the family should have had the right to bury her, "no matter what they did".

 "They have no right at all to imprison the bodies of even an enemy," she said.
+"The world, if they really are serious about talking about justice and human rights, they should ask them why you are above the law and keep the bodies of your enemy."

 The same argument has been made by Palestinian and Israeli rights groups, including in a 1999 report by HaMoked and B'Tselem that described the policy of not returning bodies as collective punishment against families and "immoral", regardless of whether the person killed was involved in an attack.

 They have also repeatedly highlighted the Fourth Geneva Convention's stipulation that the dead are "honourably buried".
 Mughrabi believes her family and others have been denied the chance to provide that for their relatives, as well as their own right to mourn.
+It has also made it difficult for them to fully accept Dalal did in fact die in the shootout.

 "My mother waited more than 30 years to bury her daughter.
 There was a grave opened for Dalal to be buried in Beirut because we expected to give them the body," she said, describing how for 10 months her mother stood on their home's balcony watching over the open grave, until she fell ill.